 House Summary of South Carolina Compassionate Care Act — H. 3361

-The South Carolina Compassionate Care Act would create a well regulated medical cannabis program to allow individuals with serious illnesses to use and safely access medical cannabis when recommended by their physicians.
-Thirty-six states — including Arkansas, Florida, Louisiana, and Mississippi — give their residents this medical freedom.
+The S.C.
+Compassionate Care Act would create a well-regulated medical cannabis program to allow seriously ill individuals to use and safely access medical cannabis when recommended by their physicians.
+Thirty-six states — including Alabama, Arkansas, Florida, and Louisiana — give their residents this medical freedom.

 Here are key provisions of House Bill 3361.

-Qualifying for the Program: To qualify, patients must have at least one qualifying medical condition and a written certification issued by a physician with whom they have a bona fide relationship.
-Patients must apply to the health department (DHEC) for a registration card that will allow access to dispensaries and provide legal protections.
+Qualifying for the Program: To qualify, patients must have at least one qualifying medical condition and a written certification issued by a physician with whom they have a bona fiderelationship.
+Patients must apply to the health department (DHEC) for a registration card.

 If the patient is expected to recover within a year, or no longer needs cannabis, the physician must make a notation so their ID expires earlier.

-Patients may not drive, operate a boat, train, or aircraft, or undertake any task that would be negligent or professional malpractice while under the influence of cannabis.
+Patients may not drive, operate a boat, train, or aircraft, or undertake any task thatwould be negligent while under the influence of cannabis.

 Patients and caregivers are not allowed to grow their own cannabis.

-A patient may purchase or possess no more than two ounces of dried cannabis (and the equivalent amount of topical or consumable products) per 14-day period.
+A patient may purchase or possess no more than two ounces of dried cannabis (and theequivalent amount of topical or consumable products) every 14 days.

 Cardholders and medical cannabis establishment staffers who violate the law can have their ID cards revoked or suspended and, where applicable, face civil and/or criminal penalties.

-The bill protects patients, caregivers, medical cannabis establishment agents, financial institutions, attorneys, accountants, doctors, and anyone who associates with them from arrest, prosecution, or penalties for actions allowed by the bill.
+The bill protects registered patients and caregivers, medical cannabis establishment agents, financial institutions, attorneys, accountants, and doctors fromarrest, prosecution, or penalties for actions allowed by the bill.

 Employers could continue to prohibit employees from working under the influence or using cannabis at or during work.
 Private employers will not be required to change their policies related to drug testing.